 The hardware and leg tips were rusty and chipped.
 Nothing that could not be repaired.

 The Plan for the Repurposed Sewing Machine Table

 Now it was time to hash out a plan.
-The Hubs and I went out into the garage where the table was located and began brainstorming.
-After really looking at the table, we both agreed it would make an excellent desk.
-But, what about the hole in the top where the sewing machine was stored?
+The Hubs and I went out into the garage where the sewing table was located and began brainstorming.
+After really looking at the it, we both agreed it would make an excellent desk.
+But, what about the hole in the table top where the sewing machine was stored?

 Hubs to the rescue!
 He would construct one of his signature tops.
 I was so excited because I knew it would be perfect for what we wanted to create.

 Construction of the Table Top

 We purchased several 1×4’s from Lowes.
 They were cut to 44 ½” long (the length of the sewing table) so that there would be a slight overhang.
 He then simply placed them on the existing top and nailed them into place (I need him to make tutorials for his builds!)

 My stain color choice for the wood top was Minwax Special Walnut.
 I did not want the stain to be too dark, the desk was a little too dainty for that.
 Minwax stain is incredible to use because it allows the wood grain to be seen.